-This activity allows you to change the mouse functions or individual keyboard keystrokes assigned to a button.
-You can also record, edit, and delete macros, and bind them to the button of your choice on the Vengeance M60 gaming mouse.
+This activity allows you to changes the actions assigned to a button, or record, edit, and delete macros, and bind them to the button of your choice on the Vengeance M90 gaming mouse.
 You can also change how the macros will be played back.